ristonrodrigues723/geolocation/README.md

-GoLocation: Your AI-Powered Location Finder(currently works for mumbainonly working to fully deploy it and test it for multiple world locations later)
+GoLocation: Your AI-Powered Location Finder(currently works for mumbai only working to fully deploy it and test it for multiple world locations later)

 Overview

-GoLocation is a web application that leverages the power of natural language processing (NLP) and the Gemini API to help users discover locations around the world.
-Simply input a location query, and the app will generate a map visualizing the results.
+GeoLocation is a web application that leverages the power of natural language processing (NLP) and the Gemini API to help users discover locations around the world.
+Simply input a location query, and the app will generate a map visualizing the results. future plans include improved quering forest znd zone serching polygon rendering

 Features